Viljami Sinisalo

-Viljami Kari Veikko Sinisalo (born 11 October 2001) is a Finnish professional footballer who plays as a goalkeeper for Scottish Premiership club Celtic, and the Finland national team.
+Viljami Kari Veikko Sinisalo (Vil-YAH-mee-Sin-uh-SAL-oh, born 11 October 2001) is a Finnish professional footballer who plays as a goalkeeper for club Celtic, and the Finland national team.

 Sinisalo previously played for a number of junior sides in Southwest Finland, ending up at amateur side Espoo in the Finnish Kakkonen (third tier), where he made his league debut aged only fifteen; he joined Aston Villa's academy side the following year.
 Sinisalo has played on loan at Ayr United and Burton Albion.
 He has appeared regularly at youth international level for Finland before debuting for their senior side in 2023.

 Club career

+Early career

 Sinisalo spent his youth career with HyPS, HJK and Honka, and made his senior league debut for FC Espoo in third-tier level Kakkonen in June 2017, aged only 15.

 Aston Villa

 He joined the U21 academy at Steve Bruce's Aston Villa in 2018, and was a regular player in their under-18 and under-23 sides.